 Withdrawal Policy: Students may withdraw from this course for any reason prior to the last eligible day for a "W" grade.
 Before withdrawing students should speak with the instructor and consult an advisor.
 Students are permitted to withdraw only six times during their college career by state law.
-The last date to withdraw from the 1st 8-week session is 10/01/2025.
+The last date to withdraw from the 1st 8-week session is October 1.
+The last date to withdraw from the 16-week session is November 14.
+The last date to withdraw for the 2nd 8-week session is November 25.